ilykxdn/kx-RPC/README.md

 1. Create a resource directory named [KX] inside your server!

-2. Download and place kx-RPC (or any other KX script into the [KX] Directory)
+2. Download and place kx-RPC-main or any other KX script into the [KX] Directory then rename it to kx-RPC

 3. Head to your server.cfg and start the directory UNDER your standalone folder.
 EX;  ensure [KX]  or  start [KX]